-Abigail leads the qualitative element of the Minimum Income Standards Research.
-She is also responsible for devising and delivering training packages on developing budget standards using the MIS approach for researchers in other countries.
-Collaborations include work in Austria, France, Japan, Portugal, Ireland, Mexico, Singapore, Thailand and South Africa.
+Abigail leads the qualitative element of the UK Minimum Income Standards (MIS) Research and lectures on the methodology.
+She develops tailored training packages on developing budget standards using the MIS approach for researchers in other countries.
+Collaborations through the Global MIS Network include working with and providing support for research teams in Austria, France, Japan, Portugal, Ireland, Mexico, Singapore, Thailand and South Africa.

 - Padley, M., Davis, A., Shepherd, C. and Stone, J. (2019) A Minimum Income Standard for London 2018.
 London: Trust for London.